PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Related Work

 POPE is probably the first dataset to evaluate object hallucination \cite{pope}.
-Given a specific MS-COCO image with object labels \cite{lin2014microsoft}, POPE selects an adversarial object frequently co-occurring with the current labels.
+Given a specific MS-COCO image with object labels, POPE selects an adversarial object frequently co-occurring with the current labels.
 A binary question is then formed by filling out a predefined template with the selected object.
 Such co-occurrence based hitem selection is not \emph{image-specific} by definition.
 Trivial hitems might thus be picked up, \eg ``car'' selected for an indoor image labeled with ``person'', as the two objects often co-occur.
-Follow-ups such as NOPE \cite{nope} and CIEM \cite{hu2023ciem} simply bypass hitem selection by asking an LLM to generate questions conditioned on the image captions (also from MS-COCO) and pre-specified answers.
+For CCS image generation, ROME forms CCS descriptions by choosing attribute values having the lowest co-occurrence with a given object according to the Visual Genome dataset \cite{rome}.
+As low occurrence is not necessarily CCS, some of ROME images are indeed normal.
+NOPE \cite{nope} and CIEM \cite{hu2023ciem} simply bypass hitem selection by asking an LLM to generate questions conditioned on the image captions (also from MS-COCO) and pre-specified answers.

 To select hitems in an image-specific manner, AMBER resorts to fully manual annotation \cite{amber}.
 Manual labeling is costly, while an annotator's personal vocabulary is relatively limited.
 All this makes it difficult to scale up \wrt the amount of test images and the number of distinct hitems.